Why Your Dog Wants to Move to St. Augustine

 As a dog parent safety comes first, so the county makes the leash laws simple: outside your home your dog (and your cat) must be kept on a leash, and the leash can't be more than 10 feet long.
 Of course, going leash-less is allowed in dog parks.

 Once you see lost dog statistics, you understand why microchipping is also highly recommended.
 So lap this up: only about 22% of lost dogs entering animal shelters are reunited with their families.
 However, the return-to-owner rate for microchipped dogs is more than 52% (this is a 238% increase).
 For a complete understanding of Florida's dog ownership laws and ordinances, start here.
-For leash laws and FAQs about pet ownership specific to St. Johns County, visit St. Johns County's Animal Control site, which includes comprehensive information on adoptions, rescues, pet-friendly shelters, and animal welfare.
+For leash laws and FAQs about pet ownership specific to St. Johns County, visit St. Johns County's Animal Control site, which includes comprehensive information on adoptions, rescues, pet-friendly shelters, animal welfare, and volunteering.

 Many of these non-profit organizations also have resale stores.